 - The School of Medicine held a ribbon-cutting in February for its fourth rural primary care clinic, which opened March 1 in Putnam County. - The Macon-based Phil J. and Alice S. Sheridan Foundation committed \$10 million to endow The Sheridan Center to support the work of Mercer On Mission throughout the globe.
 The Center maintains a special focus on the University's prosthetics program, which promises to become the largest supplier of high-quality prosthetics to people who could not otherwise afford them throughout the world. - A five-year, \$300,000 Peyton Anderson Foundation grant brought symphony orchestra back to Macon for the first time since 2017 with the announcement of the Macon-Mercer Symphony Orchestra.
-The new orchestra, which played its opening concert Oct.
-4 at The Grand Opera House, is a collaboration between the world-renowned Robert McDuffie Center for Strings in Mercer University's Townsend School of Music and musicians from the Atlanta Symphony Orchestra.
+The new orchestra, which played its opening concert October 4th at The Grand Opera House, is a collaboration between the world-renowned Robert McDuffie Center for Strings in Mercer University's Townsend School of Music and musicians from the Atlanta Symphony Orchestra. - Mercer's endowment at the end of the calendar year surpasses \$500 million for the first time.

 - The School of Medicine held a ribbon-cutting in April for its fifth rural primary care clinic, which opened April 4 in Harris County. - The School of Medicine dedicated its new \$50 million campus on the banks of the Chattahoochee River in Columbus. - The University broke ground on May 17 for the new Moye Pharmacy and Health Sciences Center on the Cecil.
-B. Day Campus in Atlanta.
+B. Day Campus in Atlanta. - On November 4th, the University announced that it will establish a transitional school for children with dyslexia to be built on the Macon Campus.
+The school will be constructed, equipped, and endowed through a major gift by Hall and Marjorie Roberts of Lakeland, Florida.